zhoubenjia/benjiazhou.github.io/index.md

 ## Biography
 I received the B.Eng. degree from the Minzu University of China, Beijing, China, in 2019, and I am currently pursuing a PhD degree at Macau University of Science and Technology, Macau, China.
-My research interests focus on action/gesture recognition, sign language recognition/translation and skeleton-based action generation.
+My research interests focus on action/gesture recognition and sign language recognition/translation/generation and skeleton-based action generation.

 ## Research Interests
 Computer Vision · Deep Learning · Video Understanding · Motion Recognition · Sign Language Translation